 “paradigms of the past”!
 What kind of impression does this leave?

 Of course, it’s really tedious to check for this type of bad language in MS-Word.
 CTRL+F becomes your best friend as you do ‘repeated searches’.
 But it’s a catch 22 deal, most of us are really right on time, so manually searching docs for ‘dictionaries of banned terms’ is likely unrealistic.
-But if you’re serious about winning Government business, you can’t avoid removing content like this.
+But if you’re serious about your proposal review and winning Government business, you can’t avoid removing content like this.

 How can you do it?
 At the end of this post, I’ll provide some search automation options for flagging this ‘crappy language’ really quickly.